WebAssembly/spec/spectec/test-prose/TEST.md

 1. Return (n_1 + n_2).

 default_ _x0
-1. If _x0 is of the case I32_(), then:
+1. If _x0 is of the case I32, then:
   a.
-Let I32 be _x0.
-  b.
-Return the value i32.CONST 0.
+Return (I32.CONST 0).
-2. If _x0 is of the case I64_(), then:
+2. If _x0 is of the case I64, then:
   a.
-Let I64 be _x0.
-  b.
-Return the value i64.CONST 0.
+Return (I64.CONST 0).
-3. If _x0 is of the case F32_(), then:
+3. If _x0 is of the case F32, then:
   a.
-Let F32 be _x0.
-  b.
-Return the value f32.CONST 0..
+Return (F32.CONST 0).
-4. If _x0 is of the case F64_(), then:
+4. If _x0 is of the case F64, then:
   a.
-Let F64 be _x0.
-  b.
-Return the value f64.CONST 0..
+Return (F64.CONST 0).
-5. If _x0 is of the case FUNCREF_(), then:
+5. If _x0 is of the case FUNCREF, then:
   a.
-Let FUNCREF be _x0.
-  b.
-Return the value ref.null Yet.
+Return (REF.NULL FUNCREF).
-6. If _x0 is of the case EXTERNREF_(), then:
+6. If _x0 is of the case EXTERNREF, then:
   a.
-Let EXTERNREF be _x0.
-  b.
-Return the value ref.null Yet.
+Return (REF.NULL EXTERNREF).

 funcaddr
 1. Let f be the current frame.